Bodo-inc/Bodo-examples/Kubernetes/README.md

 ### Step 3: Run your Bodo application

 - You may use the `example-mpijob.yaml` as it is for the sake of this example.
-If you wish to modify it with your experiment configuration; update `spec.slotsPerWorker` with the number of physical cores (not vcpus) on each Node and set `spec.mpiReplicaSpecs.Worker.replicas` with the number of workers node in your cluster.
+If you wish to modify it with your experiment configuration; update `spec.slotsPerWorker` with the number of physical cores (not vcpus) on each Node and set `spec.mpiReplicaSpecs.Worker.replicas` with the number of worker nodes in your cluster.
 At last, make sure `-n` matches your cluster.

 - Run the example by deploying it over your cluster with `kubectl create -f example-mpijob.yaml`.
 This should add 1 pod to each worker and a launcher pod to your master node.